kcaisley/frida/flow/scans/readme.md

 ```

 `scope.py` contains capture synchronization around the Basil scope driver.
+Every physical scope test uses one fixed MSO54 hookup: CH1 is the TDP3500
+differential probe on the diffamp/ADC input, CH2 is the comparator clock, CH3
+is the LOGIC sequencer clock, and CH4 is the comparator output.
+INIT and SAMP
+remain part of the generated ASIC sequence but are not scope inputs.
+Tests
+configure and download only the subset of these four channels that they use.
+Saved hardware-test artifacts are grouped by test module and invocation under
+`build/test_diffamp/<timestamp>`, `build/test_noise/<timestamp>`,
+`build/test_fastrx/<timestamp>`, and `build/test_serdes/<timestamp>`.
 Backend-neutral result I/O, numerical post-processing, and rendering live in
 `flow/analysis`; none of these modules adds methods to the Basil hardware API.